-On December 16, 2022, we issued a promissory note in the aggregate principal amount of up to \$468,821 to the Sponsor (the "Extension Note"), pursuant to which the Sponsor agreed to loan to us and deposit into the trust account the extension funds for the public shares that were not redeemed in connection with the extension of our termination date from December 22, 2022 to June 22, 2023 (or such earlier date as determined by the Board).
-The 2022 Extension Note does not bear interest and is repayable in full upon the date of the consummation of an initial business combination.
-As of March 31, 2023 and December 31, 2022, there was \$156,274 and \$39,068 outstanding under the 2022 Extension Note, respectively.
+On December 16, 2022, we issued a promissory note in the aggregate principal amount of up to \$468,821 to the Sponsor (the "First Extension Note"), pursuant to which the Sponsor agreed to loan to us and deposit into the trust account the First Extension Funds for shares of Class A common stock included in the Units (the "Public Shares," whether they were purchased in the Initial Public Offering or thereafter in the open market) that were not redeemed in connection with the extension of our termination date from December 22, 2022 to June 22, 2023 (or such earlier date as determined by the Board).
+The First Extension Note does not bear interest and is repayable in full upon the consummation of an initial business combination.
+As of June 30, 2023 and December 31, 2022, there was \$234,411 and \$39,068 outstanding under the First Extension Note, respectively.